tucommenceapousser/php-remote-storage/README.md

     $ sudo semanage fcontext -d -t httpd_sys_rw_content_t '/var/www/php-remote-storage/data(/.*)?'

 # Development Mode
-You can enable 'development mode' of the software, which currently means:
+You can enable 'development mode' of the software, in `config/server.yaml`, which currently means:

-* none secure HTTP cookies are allowed, i.e. authenticating over HTTP will work;
+* non-secure HTTP cookies are allowed, i.e. authenticating over HTTP will work;
 * `X-SendFile` will not be used, slowing down document transfer and disabling range requests